NVSL/QuadClass-Resources/labs/Programming-The-Hardware/README.md

 You can access the current value of the knob with `knob1.getCurrentPos()`.
 The knob can turn indefinitely in either direction and the number will grow and shrink accordingly.
 You can also set the current knob value with `knob1->setCurrentPos()` (see `knob_pressed()` in the example).

-Look at `Open->Examples->Remote->knob_and_buttons.ino` and the `libraries/RotaryEncoder/RotaryEncoder.h` for details.
+Look at `Open->Examples->Remote->knob_and_buttons.ino` and the `libraries/RotaryEncoder/RotaryEncoder.h` for details (Don't bother with `RotaryEncoder` example.
+It's broken and `knob_and_buttons.ino` is more useful).
 Run the example and turn the knob.
 The knob has a builtin button, too.
 It works just like the other buttons.

 ### Writing to the LCD